AverageAl/project1/README.md

 Official Product Backlog: https://discord.com/channels/470989974142058508/870676889377845268
 <br />
 <br />
-# Summarized Itemized Product Backlog
+# Itemized Summary Product Backlog

 Each member will explain how his part fits into the whole business during a 10-15 minute total presentation.